canonical/sphinx-docs-starter-pack/readme.rst

 ----------------------------

 This section is for documentation contributors.
 It assumes that the current repository has been initialised with the starter pack as described in section `Enable the starter pack`_.

-There are make targets defined in the ``Makefile`` that do various things.
+There are make targets defined in the :file:`Makefile` that do various things.
 To get started, we will:

 * install prerequisite software
 * view the documentation